Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 We now investigate what happens when we go from a semiframe to a semitopology using Definition~\ref{defn.st.g}.

-\subsubsection{The definition and a key result}
+\jamiesubsubsection{The definition and a key result}

-\begin{defn} Call a semitopology $(\ns P,\opens)$ \deffont{sober} when every abstract point $P$ of $\tf{Fr}(\ns P,\opens)$ --- i.e. every completely prime nonempty up-closed compatible set of open sets --- is equal to the neighbourhood semifilter $\nbhd(p)$ of some unique $p\in\ns P$.
+\begin{defn} Call a semitopology $(\ns P,\opens)$ \deffont[sober semitopology]{sober} when every abstract point $P$ of $\tf{Fr}(\ns P,\opens)$ --- i.e. every completely prime nonempty up-closed compatible set of open sets --- is equal to the neighbourhood semifilter $\nbhd(p)$ of some unique $p\in\ns P$.

-Equivalently: $(\ns P,\opens)$ is sober when $\nbhd:\ns P\to\tf{Points}(\tf{Fr}(\ns P,\opens))$ (Definition~\ref{defn.point}(\ref{item.abstract.point})) is a bijection. \end{defn}
+Equivalently, $(\ns P,\opens)$ is sober when $\nbhd:\ns P\to\tf{Points}(\tf{Fr}(\ns P,\opens))$ (Definition~\ref{defn.point}(\ref{item.abstract.point})) is a bijection. \end{defn}

 \begin{rmrk} A bijection is a map that is injective and a surjective.
 We noted in Corollary~\ref{corr.T0.nbhd.inj} that a space is $T_0$ when $\nbhd$ is injective.
 So the sobriety condition can be thought of as having two parts: \begin{itemize*} \item $\nbhd$ is injective and the space is $T_0$, so it intuitively contains no `unnecessary' duplicates of points; \item $\nbhd$ is surjective, so the space contains `enough' points that there is (precisely) one concrete point for every abstract point.\footnote{`Unnecessary' and `enough' are in scare quotes here because these are subjective terms.
 For example, if points represent computer servers on a network then we might consider it a \emph{feature} to not be $T_0$ by having multiple points that are topologically indistinguishable --- e.g. for backup, or to reduce latency --- and likewise, we might consider it a feature to not have one concrete point for every abstract point, if this avoids redundancies.
 There is no contradiction here: a computer network based on a small non-sober space with multiple backups of what it has, may be a more efficient and reliable system than one based on a larger non-sober space that does not back up its servers but is full of redundant points.
 And, this smaller non-sober space may present itself to the user abstractly as the larger, sober space.